-The five day Druk Path trek is one of Bhutan’s most famous, highlighting the great diversity that the Bhutanese landscape has to offer.
-It passes through a gorgeous natural landscape of blue pine forests, high ridges and pristine lakes while at the same time offering the opportunity to visit some ancient dzongs and villages.
+The five-day Druk Path trek is one of Bhutan’s most famous.
+It highlights the great diversity of the Bhutanese landscape.
+It passes through a gorgeous landscape of blue pine forests, high ridges and pristine lakes.
+There’s also the opportunity to visit ancient dzongs and villages.

 10 NIGHT TOUR WITH 4 NIGHT TREK

 DEPARTS: paro, bhutan

 Availability: March - May & September - November

 Minimum group size: 2 people